maidsafe/temp_safe_network/safe-cli/README-symlinks.md

 Relative symlinks may be stored and retrieved, and will resolve only if the target is within the FileContainer.
-In other words, if you upload a directory tree with relative symlinks that reference targets within the uploaded directory, then those links will work in the SAFE Network.
+In other words, if you upload a directory tree with relative symlinks that reference targets within the uploaded directory, then those links will work in the Safe Network.
 But if the link targets a path outside the uploaded directory, then it will not work, because the target has not been uploaded.